 Synchronicity and Confirmation Bias

 Confirmation bias is the tendency to fit data into the framework of your current worldview.
 It’s a way of confirming your current beliefs.
-So, in a way, confirmation bias is necessary to some extent.
+So confirmation bias is necessary to some extent.
 Our worldview is the filter that spots these unusual events we call omens or synchronicity.

 We cannot eliminate our worldview or our confirmation bias.
 However, we can change the programming.
 We can expand the depth and bandwidth by eliminating things that clutter our perception and cognitive abilities.
 This requires self-reflection and analysis through serious inner work.